-May the long time sun shine upon you, all love surround you, and the pure light within you guide your way home.On these last two visits, my recently acquired cell phone has rung – another new occurrence.
-Both times, I am pleasantly surprised by friends calling who are in need of comfort.
+May the long time sun shine upon you, all love surround you, and the pure light within you guide your way home.On these last two visits, my recently acquired cell phone (my first one--a pink clam-shell type, with no camera) has rung – another new occurrence.
+Both times, I am pleasantly surprised to hear from friends I don't speak to very often, in need of comfort.
 I patiently spend time with them, while the Gates patiently spend time with me.
 Later, I also speak to strangers along the way.
 Perhaps I am not totally selfish, after all....

 It has rained, and a puddle on one of the paths reflects The Gates perfectly – like a mirror – at this unique moment of daylight.
 It is startlingly beautiful!
 I stand in awe and then disbelief because my disposable camera has just run out of film.
 Someone else gets to take that picture and then another with her friend standing next to it.
 I want to ask them to send me a copy.
 It seems like a reasonable request, and being connected to people through The Gates is one of its marvelous by-products.
 But fearful excuses well up in me.
 Do I really want to get involved with these people and give them my personal info?
 I hesitate and, in my discomfort, go with fear rather than love, inadvertently choosing a missed opportunity instead.
-Frustrated, I also realize that even if I go to buy more film, by the time I get back here, the light will have changed.
-No new friends, no photo.
-I’m in the same old rut.
+Frustrated, I also realize that even if I go to the nearest store to buy another disposable camera, by the time I get back here, the light will have changed.
+No new friends, no photo . . .
+I’m in the same old rut . . .
 The Gates dim, as a cloud passes in front of the sun.
-There is nothing to do – just be....
+There is nothing to do . . . just be . . .

 Your billows have gone over me.The Gates are blooming and bearing fruit.
 There will be so many photos, no two exactly alike, thousands more than the 7,500 gates themselves.
 I cannot have and see them all.
 The Gates will soon be gone, but photos and shared experiences will be among the abundant harvest that we can’t even fathom yet.
 Christo and Jeanne-Claude’s wish will come true: people will say, “Once upon a time, there were ‘The Gates’ in Central Park.”